5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225_stock_vs_cstmfw.md

-## Conditions for Intel(R) I225-V and 3rd Party WiFi/LAN Cards to work
+## Conditions for Intel I225-V and 3rd Party WiFi/LAN Cards to work

 ### Settings for Intel I225, stock firmware: